usman-khalid/franklin-pronto/README.md

 # Franklin + Vite
-This repository contains a Franklin implementation that uses Vite to build all client side code to further improve performance, while also providing a more streamlined developer workflow.
+This repository contains a Franklin implementation that uses Vite to build all client side code.

 ## Environments
 - Preview: https://main--franklin-pronto--usman-khalid.hlx.page